-The doctor can take samples of cells (biopsies) from any areas that look abnormal.
-They send the biopsies to a laboratory to be examined for signs of cancer.
-The doctor may also take a sample of urine (pee) from the renal pelvis to be tested for cancer cells.
+The doctor may take samples of cells from any areas that look abnormal (biopsy).
+They send the samples to a laboratory to be examined for signs of cancer.
+The doctor may also take a sample of pee (urine) from the renal pelvis to be tested for cancer cells.

 ReferencesBelow is a sample of the sources used in our upper urinary tract urothelial cancer (UTUC) information.
 If you would like more information about the sources we use, please contact us at email@example.com